neoc-lang/NeOC/goals.md

 "the primary focus of the language will simply be usability. no weird obsessions with function purity nor some sense of 'simplicity'.

-The language should do as much as possible without getting in your way or adding too much unnessessary overhead." ~ Eva
+The language should do as much as possible without getting in your way or adding too much unnecessary overhead." ~ Eva

 ## tech